sulaimanadamu/setup-node/Readme.md

 we are going to use a worker node to build and deploy app.

-two apps on one server sharing one database
+two apps on one server sharing one database which has only one port.